-Content has been a major buzzword in sales and marketing, and for good reason.
-The game has changed, and content has become a key driver in creating new, cost effective opportunities to acquire leads and close sales.
+The game has changed, and content has become a key driver in creating new, cost-effective opportunities to acquire leads and close sales.

-Content is not only cost effective, but generally speaking, it’s one of the most effective marketing and sales strategies out there today.
+Yes, using content to drive sales is cost-effective, but it’s also one of the most effective marketing and sales strategies out there today.
 Why?
 Because Google, social media, and the Internet as a whole have changed everything.

 Marketing and sales were traditionally done by shouting a bunch of noise—carefully crafted noise, but noise nonetheless—at consumers, regardless of their interest.
 For marketing, that might have been done through TV commercials, newspapers, phonebooks, billboards, and other antiquated channels.

 Sales on the other hand, leveraged cold calling to get people on the phone so that companies could make their pitch.
 I’m not saying that there was no rhyme or reason to it, but just that the messaging might have been less targeted.

 Then the Internet came along and changed everything.
 The Internet caused a power shift; the consumers became the wielders of power, leaving businesses tasked with transforming the way they sell in order to accommodate and satisfy consumers.
 Marketing and sales have moved away from just shouting their message (somewhat, anyway) and are focusing instead on pulling buyers in at the right time and place with the right message.

 How?
 By creating and sharing relevant content on topics that your prospects genuinely find valuable.
 When I use the term valuable, I’m referring to content that is useful and informative, authentic, and even humorous.